 Manage large client billing databases

-When using the The account selection popup, the User ClientThe User Client tool is an add-on that resides on a user's desktop.
+When using the Account selection, the User ClientThe User Client tool is an add-on that resides on a user's desktop.
 It allows users to view their current account balance via a popup window, provides users with the opportunity to confirm what they are about to print, allows users to select shared accounts via a popup, if administrators have granted access to this feature, and displays system messages, such as the "low credit" warning message or print policy popups. displays a list of client accounts for the user to choose from.
 This account list is downloaded from the server whenever the account list is updated (i.e. new accounts added).
 The accounts are downloaded in a very efficient compressed format (taking approximately 10-20 bytes per account).
 This works very well on the vast majority of sites that have less than 10,000 accounts and are running on fast network connection.

 On sites that have 10's of thousands of accounts and many workstations on remotes with bandwidth-limited WAN connections the accumulated bandwidth usage could be significant.
 To reduce this bandwidth usage, you can configure the clients to load the accounts from a file stored locally at each site.
 When the accounts are updated on the server, you can recopy the file to each site.
 This distributes the client account list to all users at a site by sending the account list over the network only once, instead of one copy per workstation/client.